gumaerc-testorg/6.171-fall-2003/content/pages/exams/fall-2000-final-exam.md

 - you've got to be back at MIT on January 8 for the start of IAP; more than 200 people have signed up for the "Joy of PL/SQL" seminar that you're teaching
 - being a student in the coolest course at MIT has been great for your love life; you've got a new romantic partner and you'll need two spots on the cruise

-Start by visiting the [Carnival](http://www.carnival.com) site and spend no more than 3 minutes attempting to answer the question "Do they have two free spots on any cruise departing on or after December 26 and returning before January 8?"
+Start by visiting the {{% resource_link "0a884633-be50-4c81-8912-b883617333e9" "Carnival" %}} site and spend no more than 3 minutes attempting to answer the question "Do they have two free spots on any cruise departing on or after December 26 and returning before January 8?"

 ### Question 2a